top of page

 the chat and 'two words'

-To begin the design process, I like to have a video or voice chat if possible.
+To begin the "off menu" design process, I like to have a video or voice chat if possible.
 This allows me to do my absolute best to understand where you're coming from personally, how you use your knives, and what kind of aesthetic vibe you're after.
 Depending on your knowledge, I can work with your specific spec/steel requirements or talk you through a number of options.
 I have experience forging a number of the best carbon steels available, and can also forge stainless and premium/mosaic damascus.
 I am an avid collector of high-end handle materials and always have some interesting offerings in stock to compliment projects from minimalist to otherwordly.

 â€‹